pieces-app/pieces-os-client-sdk-for-python/README.md

 A developer documentation that outlines all the ins and outs of our available endpoints can be found [here](https://github.com/pieces-app/pieces-os-client-sdk-for-python/tree/main/docs/docs).

-### `/connect`
+### Connect
 When developing and creating an application on top of Pieces OS, it is important that you authenticate with the application itself when performing requests.

-To 'connect' your application (this python project) to the server, you will need to make a POST request to /connect endpoint of the API and print the response.
+To 'connect' your application (this Python project) to the server, you will need to make a POST request to the `api_instance.connect()` endpoint of the API and print the response.

 ```python
 # Enter a context with an instance of the API client